pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

+---
+title: "How-To: Installing Void Linux on a Raspberry Pi"
+layout: post
+date: 2023-07-12 14:58:02 +0900
+excerpt: "Instructions on how to install Void Linux on a Raspberry Pi 3 Model B."
+category:
+tags:
+---
 This is a short tutorial for how to install Void Linux on a Raspberry Pi 3 Model B.

 ## Pre-Requisites